 Chronic venous insufficiency is a common clinical problem whose presentation ranges from mildly unsightly venous dilation to recurrent cellulitis and ulceration requiring frequent hospitalizations.
 An estimated 20% of the US adult population has some degree of varicose veins, and up to 5% have advanced chronic venous insufficiency and venous ulceration.

-The venous system of the lower extremities is composed of deep veins that lie within the muscular compartments and superficial veins that lie outside the deep fascia and muscles.
+The venous system of the lower extremities is composed of deep veins that lie within the muscle fascia—within or between the muscles, with the latter more implicated in chronic venous insufficiency—and superficial veins that lie outside the deep fascia and muscles.
 Although the underlying etiology is not fully understood (genetic, hormonal, and environmental factors have been postulated), these disorders result from chronic venous hypertension, which can be caused by incompetence of the venous valves, venous thrombosis or obstruction, and/or failure of the muscular “venous pump” (the pumping effect that occurs upon contraction of leg muscles during walking and other activities).

 Telangiectasias and reticular veins are dilated intradermal and subdermal veins, respectively.
-They are present in about 50%-60% of individuals, with women being more commonly affected than men. ,
+They are present in about 50-66% of individuals, with women being more commonly affected than men.,

 Chronic venous insufficiency is determined by the presence of edema, skin changes, or ulceration, which, if left untreated, can be limb- or life-threatening.
 Six to seven million people in the US are affected.
-Its prevalence increases with age, and it is twice as common in women as men.
+Its prevalence increases with age.
+Overall, it is twice as common in women as men, however, the rate of severe disease may be higher in men.

 Female gender.
 Venous insufficiency and varicosities occur up to twice as often in women as men.